 “My personal belief is that at some point a leader will show up for this world talking about peace, talking about children, talking about justice, and talking about security and safety, and maybe he is one of our beneficiaries now.
 Maybe he (she) is around us now.
 He (She) is someone who is living in silence, he (she) is someone who is perceiving things, he (she) is someone who is learning, and he (she) will give back all of these things to the world again.
 It’s going to happen.”

-As the number of those in need keeps increasing, your support will allow us do even more.
+As the number of refugees in need keeps increasing, your support will allow us do even more to show up, speak up and stand up for people around the world.
 Here’s how you can make a difference for refugees like those Omar works with:

 - Donate today.
 Every single contribution helps us provide even more food, water, shelter and support to Syrian families and families in crisis around the world.